hertzsprung/dissertation/notes.md

 1. What type of grid (also called 'mesh') is "best" over orography?
    - terrain following
    - cut cell (also called 'shaved cell')
-   - some other type such as fully unstructured or nested refinement
+   - unstructured (Smolarkiewicz & Szmelter 2011)

 2. How does the "curl free pressure gradient" model that I describe in Weller and Sharhrokhi compare with other models?